 • How do the concentrations work?
 Do I have to choose one?

 Yes.
 Students are required to choose a primary concentration at the time of application.
-Concentration areas allow you to tailor the program to your interests, whether it’s Education Policy, Higher Education Leadership, Human Resource Development, Global Education Policy and Practice, or Sport Coaching Leadership.
+Concentration areas allow you to tailor the program to your interests, whether it’s Education Policy, Higher Education Leadership, Human Resource Development, or Sport Coaching Leadership.

 • Is there a capstone or final project?